One of the interesting features of the Norse Gods (as well as their distant relatives, the Vedic Gods of Southeast Asia) is that they are mortal.

 With each passing minute, the Aesir began to age.

 Soon even the ever-youthful Baldr was old and gray; his father, Odin, was almost skeletal in appearance.

 Indeed, all of the Gods of Asgard were aging to the point of death.

-Norse inquires were not exactly formal affairs: they ran more along the lines of “tell us what you did, or we’ll tear you limb from limb, after we’ve tortured you.”
+Norse inquiries were not exactly formal affairs: they ran more along the lines of “tell us what you did, or we will tear you limb from limb, after we’ve tortured you.”